High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

-The potential term $\hat{V}_{ij kl}$ can be similarly reformulated such that each individual term commutes with the particle number operator.

-We note that although we reformulate the Hamiltonian in the basis of SWAP and Pauli Z operators, the implementation of the Trotter formulae remains the same as that in the Pauli basis.
-Only the compensation term will be different compared to the case with one ancillary qubit.
-As shown in \autoref{sec:circ_compile}, the ancilla-free measurement strategy shows advantages when qubit connectivity is restricted.
+The explicit formulation for the Fermi-Hubbard model and quantum chemistry problems has been presented in the main text.
+Although the Hamiltonian is reformulated in the basis of \textsc{swap} and Pauli-$Z$ operators, the implementation of the Trotter formulae remains the same as that in the Pauli basis.
+Only the compensation term will be different from the case with one ancillary qubit.
+As shown in \autoref{sec:gate_complexity_analysis}, the ancilla-free measurement strategy shows advantages when qubit connectivity is restricted.